Oldfield Park railway station: Services

 There is a ticket machine at the station where passengers can collect pre-booked tickets or buy them on the day.
 There is also a small ticket office where you can buy tickets and ask questions which is open during common commuter periods.

 Until the December 2021 timetable change, Oldfield Park was a stop on South Western Railway's London Waterloo to Bristol services.
 These trains detached from the rear of Waterloo to Exeter services at Salisbury.

+In the May 2023 timetable change, as part of the MetroWest scheme, the service frequency was upgraded to the current two trains per hour, from the previous one train per hour the station had seen.